Skip to main content

 Autumn - 3

-“Autumn-3” is a 2007 acrylic on canvas painting by Farida Zaman.
-She uses warm yellow, a bit of orange, burnt sienna, and creates the festive atmosphere of Autumn to celebrate womanhood amid botanical references.
-Autumn comes with its bright clear sky, golden paddy fields, and the arrival of the goddess Durga.
-The celebration that starts with the welcoming of deity Durga on earth continues till “Nabanna”, the annual harvest festival.
+“Autumn-3” is a 2007 acrylic-on-canvas painting by Farida Zaman.
+She uses warm yellow, a bit of orange and burnt sienna to create the festive atmosphere of Autumn to celebrate womanhood amid botanical references.
+Autumn comes with its bright clear sky, golden paddy fields, and signals the arrival of the goddess Durga.
+The celebration that starts with the welcoming of the deity Durga continues till “Nabanna”, the annual harvest festival.
 Nature’s glory is thus mythified in this region.
-In the hand of the artist the myth has been rendered earthy, as the Bengali damsel represent the bounty that this season offers to the people who till the land and sow the seeds.
+In the hand of the artist the myth has been rendered earthy, as the Bengali damsel represent the bounty that this season offers to the people who plough the land and sow the seeds.
 Farida Zaman paints with her face towards the local motifs.
 In this work, the lines emulate the botanical elements, expressing the eternal bond between nature and humans.

 Art Style

 Farida Zaman became well known for her early forays in which she began to depict the riverine life of Bangladesh.
-Throughout the late 1970s till the 1990s, her primary reference was the fishing net.
+Throughout the late 1970s till the 1990s, her primary reference was fishing nets.
 In the manner of all-over paintings she has been constructing panoramic views of the water world – the countryside thus has been recreated through the specific use of motifs of small fishes scattered across a net.
-The use of earthy tone, watercolour-like treatment of the surface of the canvas made her images look more contextual than any of her contemporaries.
-She gradually began to introduce doll-like women, cats and birds to give the sense of the ecology where species share the same environment, sustained by the same deltaic rivers that also makes the soil fertile.
-Through her paintings she refreshing Farida Zaman lends salience to the ecological reality of the land, besides re-emphasizing the place of women in nature and in society.
+The use of earthy tone as well as the watercolour-like treatment of the surface of the canvas made her images look more contextual than those of her contemporaries.
+She gradually began to introduce doll-like women, cats and birds to give a sense of an ecology where species share the same environment, sustained by the same deltaic rivers responsible for making the soil fertile.
+Through her paintings Farida Zaman lends salience to the ecological reality of the delat, besides re-emphasizing the place of women in nature and in society.

 Gallery